On this page

 - Project Configuration - Configuration file reference

-awf version
+awf –version

-Show version information.
+Show binary version information.

-awf versionawf completion
+awf --versionawf completion

 Generate shell autocompletion scripts.